mrducnguyen/locota/Readme.md

                 |-- (similar to airlines)
 ~~~~

+  The sample Flight API endpoints are configured in this parent config file: `locota/web/api/locota/config.json`

 #### Internet connection and Proxy

   API middlewares will need to access http://node.locomote.com/code-task.
 [Request](https://www.npmjs.com/package/request) module is being used to make request.

   If network proxy is present, set it in the `HTTP_PROXY` and `HTTPS_PROXY` Environment Variables.
 Open `start.sh` and change the proxy if needed.

   For example:
 ~~~~
   export HTTP_PROXY=http://username:password@proxy.internal.com.au:8080